hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 ### OK, challenge time!

-With the above hints in mind, please try to write workflow either individually or in pairs.
+With the above hints in mind, please try to write the workflow either individually or in pairs.

 > ## Exercise
 >